 I know all too well that this work can’t guarantee being cast.
 I consider it part of the price that I must pay to even have a chance.

 Assisting with one of the aforementioned shows, I was informed by a friend that while some of the roles were effectively precast, auditions would be held and other actors would be considered.
 I continued with my preparations, including gaining weight, waiting for the call for auditions and hoping for the best.

 I assisted with set construction in the show following the one that I saw (I enjoy all aspects of theater tech!).
-I asked the director of this show for which I was preparing to audition when the call for auditions would be forthcoming (it was already several weeks past the usual time when auditions would be held given the performance dates.)
-He informed me that the show was entirely precast, specifically because, “We don’t want any surprises.”
-No “surprises”?
-What, was he afraid that a truly talented actor would so impression the production team that his “buddies” wouldn’t get to keep their precast roles?
+I asked the director of this show for which I was preparing to audition when the call for auditions would be forthcoming—it was already several weeks past the usual time when auditions would be held given the performance dates—and he informed me that the show was entirely precast, specifically because, "We don't want any surprises."
+No "surprises"?
+What, was he afraid that a truly talented actor would so impress the production team that his "buddies" wouldn't get to keep their precast roles?!

 To say that I was dumbfounded would be an understatement.
 This theater has a long-standing policy of not precasting regular season shows.
 While they make exceptions for "director's specials" on occasion (which they recently did), this show was announced as a part of the regular season.
 I've had several conversations in the past with various persons at this theater, including the business manager, in which pride was taken in their "open casting" policy.